Remix (book): Free software

-The Prevalence of YouTube
+The prevalence of YouTube

 With the internet comes what Lessig described as community spaces, with site YouTube up for major debate for its ability to both provide original content and exist as an open bank for content to Remix.
 The website provides users a domain to not only consume, but to make creative content.
-Creativity in this sense, relates to the combining of elements or materials with an individuals original ideas to create a unique product.
+Creativity in this sense, relates to the combining of elements or materials with an individual's original ideas to create a unique product.
 Lessig has had his own fight with the platform when his Lecture got taken down in 2013 on grounds of violating Copyright laws due to a song from the band Phoenix being used in part of the presentation.
 However, due to the non-commercialized and transformed nature of his usage, the video should have fallen under Fair use.
 This issue is an example of exactly what he is fighting for.

 In addition to the Digital Millennium Copyright Act of 1998, YouTube also allows the claimant to place advertisements on the video.
 This is done as retribution for using or allowing copyrighted media in the video, and allows the user to keep the video up without having to deal with legalities.
 The website is taking the emphasis off of the creation, and placing it on the monetary value that it holds.
 Lessig argues that these issues should be separated when it comes to amateur non commercialized content.

 With growing frequency, YouTube has begun copyright striking, and taking down videos that appear to have claimed content in them in any way.
 Without the claim in question, to be the main feature in the video, it can merely be a song playing in the background that can take a user's work off the web.
 While original content featuring sole a user's own ideas and content does exist, this is not the focus of Remixing, or Lessig's point.
 It is not solely creating new and unique ideas with novelty resources, but instead pulling from multiple sources to give way to new products.

 To that Lessig's rebuttal is that the work made on such platforms should be free of legal ownership aside from its originator.
 These new products leverage the references in their original work in order to build a new and different meaning; which has no implications of being 'better' or 'worse' than its origin.